Hundred Flowers Campaign: Launch (late 1956 – early 1957)

-Spring (1957)
+Escalation of criticism (Spring 1957)

 By the spring of 1957, Mao had announced that criticism was "preferred" and had begun to mount pressure on those who did not turn in healthy criticism on policy to the Central Government.
 The reception was immediate with intellectuals, who began voicing concerns without any taboo.
 In the period from 1 May to 7 June that year, millions of letters were pouring into the Premier's Office and other authorities.

 From May to June 1957, newspapers published a huge range of critical articles.
 The majority of these critiques argued that the Party had become less revolutionary and more bureaucratic.
 Nonetheless, most of the commentary was premised on complete acceptance of socialism and the legitimacy of the Communist Party and focused on making the existing socialist system work better.